33Mic/Nerve/planning/nerveDocs.md

 # Nerve Planning Sheet
 ### Pitch
 Nerve v0 is a webapp aiming to give bored people bite-sized challenges they can do right now within walking distances of them.
-It's instant, zero-signup, and drives foot traffic to local businesses.
+It's quick to get set up, and drives foot traffic to local businesses.

 ### Target Audience and where we come in
 - Some people struggle to find productive things to do throughout their day.
 That's why we implement a simple solution: A one-click stop for short challenges to pass time and (maybe) push you outside your comfort zone!